How to create a profit and loss statement for small businesses

 A P&L statement enables you to identify areas where your business is performing well or struggling, allowing you to make informed decisions for improvement.
 A P&L statement can also be used as a baseline to produce a model for the future performance of your business.

 To fully understand and interpret a P&L statement, it's crucial to grasp its key components.
-Below we describe seven key elements of a basic P&L, which at its core, paint a comprehensive picture of your business's financial performance.
+Below, we describe seven critical elements of a basic P&L, which, at its core, paint a comprehensive picture of your business's financial performance.

 Let's assume that your company manufactures and sells wooden chairs, and you sell 100 wooden chair units in a year for $50 each unit.
 The revenue from this product for that year would be: